The House Brothers

 The Contemporary Longrifle Association is a non-profit organization of collaborative members, who are collectors, makers and students dedicated to the art of contemporary longrifles, accoutrements and related items made after the mid-twentieth century.
 The Contemporary Longrifle Foundation is the educational and fund raising arm of the Association.

-Through the collective efforts of three renowned Kentucky gun makers, Hershel, Frank, and John House, a special handmade longrifle has been created for the CLF as a fundraiser.
-The proceeds from the "An American Tradition" House Brothers Handmade Flintlock Longrifle Project will enable the Foundation to continue its mission to promote the art of the Kentucky Longrifle and related arts through publications, museum exhibits, grants, and promotion of contemporary artists.
+Through the collective efforts of three renowned Kentucky gun makers, Hershel, Frank, and John House, a special handmade longrifle was created for the CLF as a fundraiser.
+The proceeds from the “An American Tradition - House Brothers Handmade Flintlock Longrifle Project” will enable the Foundation to continue its mission to promote the art of the Kentucky Longrifle and related arts through publications, museum exhibits, grants, and promotion of contemporary artists.

-Giveaway tickets on the "American Tradition" longrifle will be offered for a donation of $5 each or 5 for $20.
-This superb once-in-a-lifetime rifle will be awarded to some lucky recipient at a drawing at the Annual CLA show next year, on August 15th, 2009.
-You do not have to be present to win.
+Giveaway tickets on the “American Tradition” longrifle were offered for a donation of $5 each or 5 for $20.
+This superb once-in-a-lifetime rifle was awarded to a lucky recipient (Jerry Raisor) at a drawing at the Annual CLA Show on August 15th, 2009.

 The only thing not made by Hershel, Frank, and John is the fine piece of curly maple wood in which the rifle is stocked.
 This piece of hand selected wood was donated by Freddie Harrison of Bradford, Tennessee.
 A supplier of stock blanks to muzzle loading gun makers for more than 30 years, Freddie volunteered one of his best pieces of wood for this unique project.